Unit Averaging for Heterogeneous Panels: Theory

-A number of remarks on this assumption are in order.
-First, the scaling by $\sqrt{T}$ allows us to approximate a moderate-$T$ setting using asymptotic theory techniques by creating a nontrivial asymptotic bias-variance trade-off.
-Intuitively, as $T$ becomes larger, the signal strength becomes proportionally weaker so that the amount of information in each time series remains constant.
-This is a standard technique to approximate finite-sample properties of model selection and averaging estimators (see, for example, \cite{Hjort2003, Liu2015, Yin2019}).
-Second, since the focus of the analysis lies in recovering individual effects, all probability statements are implicitly conditional on $\sigma(\bEta_1, \bEta_2, \dots)$.
-Such a conditioning is natural, given our focus on estimating $\mu(\btheta_1)$ and typical when individual parameters are of interest \citep{Vaida2005,Donohue2011, Zhang2014}.
-Importantly, all the results we establish are shown to hold with $\bEta$-probability 1, that is, for almost any realization of $\{ \bEta_i \}$.
+Scaling $\bEta_i$ by $\sqrt{T}$ is a mathematical device that allows us to approximate a limited-information moderate-$T$ setting using asymptotic techniques with $T\to\infty$.
+Intuitively, as $T$ becomes larger, the signal strength becomes proportionally weaker, so that the amount of information in each time series is unchanged and bounded even if $T\to\infty$.
+At the same time, this assumption will permit us to apply asymptotic techniques to characterize the leading terms of the bias and the variance of the unit averaging estimator.
+The local heterogeneity assumption is analogous to the local misspecification device used in the frequentist model averaging literature \citep{Hjort2003,Hjort2003rejoinder, Hansen2016, Yin2019}.
+It is also similar to the techniques of weak instrument asymptotics \citep{Staiger1997} and local alternatives used in test evaluation \citep{Lehmann2022}.
+Like in those settings, this assumption should not be interpreted literally as meaning that the true parameters change depending on time series length (see \cite{Raftery2003} and \cite{Hjort2003rejoinder} for some important criticism of such an interpretation of locality).

+Since the focus lies on recovering the realized individual parameter $\mu(\btheta_1)$, all probability statements are implicitly conditional on $\sigma(\bEta_1, \bEta_2, \dots)$.
+Such conditioning is typical when individual parameters are of interest \citep{Vaida2005,Donohue2011, Zhang2014}.
+Importantly, all the results are shown to hold with $\bEta$-probability 1 (for almost any realization of $\{ \bEta_i \}$).

 In this paper we assume that the cross-sectional units are independent.